afterpay/sdk-ios/README.md

 > **⚠️ NOTE:**
 > This is an experimental feature which is not yet enabled by default.
 Enable it by passing the argument `-com.afterpay.widget-enabled YES` on launch.

-The checkout widget needs to be shown if the order value is going to change after the Afterpay Express checkout has finished.
-It displays the consumer's payment schedule and can be updated as the order total changes.
+The checkout widget displays the consumer's payment schedule, and can be updated as the order total changes.
+It should be shown if the order value is going to change after the Afterpay Express checkout has finished.
 For example, the order total may change in response to shipping costs and promo codes.
-It can also be used to show if there are any barriers to the completing the purchase, like if the customer has gone over their Afterpay payment limit.
+It can also be used to show if there are any barriers to completing the purchase, like if the customer has gone over their Afterpay payment limit.

 It can be used in two ways: with a checkout token (from checkout v2) or with a monetary amount (also known as 'tokenless mode').